drbap/magicuser-theme-for-obsidian/README.md

 If you have any issues and/or suggestions, please submit an issue.
 I will try to answer as soon as possible.
 Thanks.

+### Star this repo

+If you find this theme useful, please consider 🌟 it on GitHub.
+It's free and shows appreciation for the work done and motivates future updates.
+This really means a lot to me.
+Thanks.

 ## License and Acknowledgements

 MagicUser Theme for Obsidian